 If you're outfitting your home's bathrooms with small rugs, you'll want to consider how and where you'll place those rugs.
 You'll also want to take some time to think about your rug's qualities and features.

 Small bathroom rug placement can be frustrating, but it doesn't have to be.
-Let's review everything you need to know before placing a new rug or mat.
+Review everything you need to know before placing a new rug or mat.

 10 Points to Consider When Placing a Small Bathroom Rug